-Some scholars have addressed Rhode Island's education system paying particular attention to the major events that shaped Rhode Island schools: early reforms and the Providence School Board Reform Movement.
-Rhode Island Historian, William Shade, published an indepth analysis of Rhode Island's education system beginning in the 19th century.
+Some scholars have addressed Rhode Island's education system paying particular attention to the major events that shaped the Rhode Island schools: early reforms and the Providence School Board Reform Movement.
+Rhode Island Historian, William Shade, published an in-depth analysis of Rhode Island's education system beginning in the 19th century.
 He studied the early 19th century's state educational reforms, and examined how they impacted and shaped Rhode Island schools up to the present day.
-Historian Patrick Harshbarger analyzed Rhode Island's early 20th century School Board Reform Movement, which began in 1898 and continues to impact the makeup of today's Providence School Board Committee. $^{\rm 50}$
+Historian Patrick Harshbarger analyzed Rhode Island's early 20th century School Board Reform Movement, which began in 1898 and continues to impact the makeup of today's Providence School Board Committee.
+So

 The history of the American education system as a whole has drawn substantial scholarship.
-David Denker published an article on the history of American education in 1955 which was particularly insightful.
-Denker's research divided the country's educational history into four main phases: Colonial schools, post-Revolutionary and democratized schools, post-Civil War's rapid development of schools, and Cold War schools.
-Naturally, Denker's research excludes information past the mid-20thcentury, causing a need for updated scholarship.
+American History expert, David Denker published an article on the history of American education in 1955 which was particularly insightful.51 Denker's research divided the country's educational history into four main phases: Colonial schools, post-Revolutionary and democratized schools, post-Civil War's rapid development of schools, and Cold War schools.
+Naturally, Denker's research excludes information past the mid- 20thcentury, causing a need for updated scholarship.

 America's Culture Wars have gained an increased amount of academic attention, especially after the mid-20th century.
-There is a smaller amount of literature on Culture War's influence on American schools.
-The American Historian Richard Jensen studied the impact of Culture Wars on national public entities.
-Jensen's research attempted to map the political, economic, and cultural disputes over national programs such as the National Endowment for the Humanities (NEH), as a means of exploring how U.S. Culture Wars have shaped them.
-Additionally, Diane Ravitch studied the selfcensorship that was practiced by the Educational Publishing Industry in the 20th century, and how this move fueled America's Culture Wars.
-Ravitch drew attention to the issue of educational control in the U.S. and raised concern about how leaders might develop and implement school curriculum.
+There is a smaller amount of literature on Culture War's influence on American schools, but some authors have addressed the relationship.
+The American Historian Richard Jensen studied the impact of Culture Wars on national public entities.52 Jensen's research attempted to map the political, economic, and cultural disputes over national programs such as the National Endowment for the Humanities (NEH), as a means of exploring how U.S. Culture Wars have shaped them.
+Additionally, Diane Ravitch studied the self-censorship that was practiced by the Educational Publishing Industry in the 20th century, and how this move fueled America's Culture Wars.53 Ravitch drew attention to the issue of educational control in the U.S. and raised concern about how leaders might develop and implement school curriculum.

 It can be argued that the American 1960s is overwritten.
-Numerous scholars have addressed the period, is generally characterized which as volatile, unprecedented, and eruptive.
-Historian M. J. Heale published his own historiographical essay on the 1960s.
-He argued that the era separated the earlier political culture of industrialism from the emerging culture of post-industrialism.
-The decade saw the rise of unprecedented events including multiple political assassinations, contentious social movements, and international uncertainty due to the Cold War.
+Numerous scholars have addressed the period, is generally characterized as unprecedented, and eruptive.
+Historian M.J.
+Heale published his own historiographical essay on the 1960s.54 He argued that the era separated the earlier political culture of industrialism from the emerging culture of post-industrialism.
+The decade saw the rise of unprecedented events including multiple political assassinations, contentious social movements, and international instability due to the Cold War.
 Because of the instabilities of the 1960s, Heale argued, the decade can be morphed into almost any shape to fit a particular story/agenda.
-He was correct in his claim, as different leading scholars have interpreted the "Sixties" to either fit their conservative or progressive agendas.
+He was correct in his claim, as different leading figures have interpreted the "Sixties" to either fit their Conservative or Progressive agendas.